 Refugee & Immigrant Advisory Subcommittee

-The Refugee & Immigrant Advisory Subcommittee (RIAS) is a commission subcommitte comprised of community members that are a part of or work directly with immigrant and refugee communities.
+The Refugee & Immigrant Advisory Subcommittee (RIAS) is a subcommittee of the Des Moines Civil & Human Rights Commission that is comprised of community members that are a part of or work directly with immigrant and refugee communities.
 The group works directly with those impacted to identify barriers that prevent individuals prospering as Des Moines residents.
-Over the course of six months throughout 2018, nearly 50 high school students and over 200 residents participated in dialogues to share their experience living in Des Moines, and the factors that prevent them from advancement.
-The Commission used this information and advice from RIAS to strategize and make recommendations reflected in the Bridging the Gap Recommendations to City Council.

 - Secure equal rights and opportunities.